MarqAlejandro/Accounting_Ledger_App/AccountingLedgerApp/README.md

 --------------------------------
 The account ledger application is a 3-tiered user interface that implements a .csv file as a means of saving account information.
 It will prompt the user for input from a keyboard in order to traverse through each layer.
+Specific options will prompt the user for information required to either add an entry or to search for an entry

 ### Features
 --------------------------------